 When deciding on a new floor, you have lots of options, and while ceramic tile is only one of those options, the following are ten facts that set ceramic apart from others.
 The decorator effect of tile has only recently taken hold in homes of all styles; from contemporary to colonial, tile has a design and style to fit all applications.
 Tile is widely adaptable and can be used in an array of settings, from kitchens and baths to dining rooms and living rooms.
 Whether it’s a stone finish you're after or a traditional glazed finish, there’s a style to suit every taste.

-Adaptability.
 There is a tile option for nearly any application, and your imagination and creativity are your only limitations when installing tile.
 From porticos in a dining room to a tiled hearth in front of a fireplace, you can adapt tile to nearly any surface, indoors or out.
-Tile’s adaptability has been exploited throughout Europe, and examples for tile floors can be seen in kitchens, living rooms, dining rooms and even bedrooms.
-In some destinations abroad, it is not uncommon to find an entire house tiled wall to wall, in an effort to keep cool, and provide a versatile flooring surface.
+Tile’s adaptability has been exploited throughout Europe, and examples for tile floors can be seen in kitchens, living rooms, dining rooms, and even bedrooms.
+In some destinations abroad, it is not uncommon to find an entire house tiled wall to wall, in an effort to keep cool and provide a versatile flooring surface.

-Installation Variety.
 While your installation options are only limited by your imagination, there are a number of ideas already in place to get your creative juices flowing.
 Although flooring has always been the number one usage of ceramic tile, you aren't limited to just floors.
-Backsplashes, porticos, murals and countertops can all be tiled in an artistic manner, subject to your décor.
+Backsplashes, porticos, murals, and countertops can all be tiled in an artistic manner, subject to your décor.
 You can match your floor to your tile walls, or contrast the two to make your project stand out even more.

-Durability.
 The ancient Romans saw the benefit of tile in its durability, and this fact is not lost on us modern folks.
 Tile is great for high traffic situations thanks to its strength and resiliency to staining and wear.
 The ancient Romans originally used tile in a utilitarian manner, but it was soon obvious even to them that a decorative element could be introduced to tiling.
-While not extremely impact resistant, the wear ability of tile is the reason for its durability.
+While not extremely impact resistant, the wearability of tile is the reason for its durability.

-Style.
 As always, style counts, and tile is no exception to that rule.
 Tile has a finish and style to adapt to any décor; from southwest to cosmopolitan, there is a color and a texture to fit every need.
 There is an unlimited variety to tile, from bright vibrant colors to muted tones and everything in between, and a brief trip to any tile house or home improvement retailer will prove this point.
-While colors and textures can vary greatly between manufacturers, virtually any combination of color and texture can be found on today's market.
+While colors and textures can vary greatly between manufacturers, virtually any combination of color and texture can be found in today's market.

-Easy Installation.
 Generally speaking, the installation process for ceramic tile floors is a project easily completed by the average do-it-yourselfer.
 The basic procedure involves prepping the area, gauging the space, installing the tile, and grouting finished the project.
 If done correctly, a DIY'er should be able to effectively gauge and lay approximately 150 square feet of space in a day.
 While this should be used as a gauge for time budget reasons, everyone’s pace is different and it’s important to keep a realistic pace when tackling any potential projects.

-Design Flexibility.
 Thanks to the variety of sizing options of ceramic tiles, design flexibility is drastically improved.
 You can opt for smaller 6" x 6" tiles, all the way up to the 24" x 24", as well as the squaring options, such as "brick and block" or "Flemish" style joints.
 All these choices add to the design characteristics that are perfect for your application.

 Sean O'Halloran worked for several years as a Tile and General Contractor throughout the tri-state area.
 After retiring from the industry, he now focuses on his professional writing career.